 Plastic coat hangers, usually gotten when you purchase clothes, have two clips on them.
 Cut the clips off and use for closures on bags of chips, etc. They are sturdy, last a long time, and are free.

 Clothes pins can be an inexpensive alternative to buying more expensive chip clips.
-This is a guide about use clothespins as chip clips.
+This is a page about use clothespins as chip clips.